-Since 1977, Conductor Dominic (Don) DiGiacomo has held the honor of leading one of the Midwest’s oldest marching bands.
+In 2018, Dominic (Don) DiGiacomo retired after 40 years leading the festival band.
+He was tapped as conductor in 1977 by the festival committee.
 Don played his first note with the Santa Lucia Festival band in 1945, at the age of 12.

 Don is a 2nd generation trumpet player in the band.
 His father, Joe DiGiacomo, played trumpet, and can be seen in some of the very first pictures of the marching band, then under

 the direction of Peter Cosentino.
 Don’s son Mike carries on the 3rd generation.
 He first put on the red, white & green cummerbund when he was 13.